Panchatantra: How Borzuy brought the work from India

-Kalila wa Demna: Mid.
-Persian and Arabic versions
+Kalila wa Demna: Middle Persian and Arabic versions

 A page from Kelileh o Demneh depicts the jackal-vizier Damanaka ('Victor')/ Dimna trying to persuade his lion-king that the honest bull-courtier, Shatraba(شطربة), is a traitor.

 Borzuy's translation of the Sanskrit version into Pahlavi arrived in Persia by the 6th century, but this Middle Persian version is now lost.
 The book had become popular in Sassanid, and was translated into Syriac and Arabic whose copies survive.
 According to Riedel, "the three preserved New Persian translations originated between the 10th and 12th century", and are based on the 8th-century Arabic translation by Ibn al-Muqaffa of Borzuy's work on Panchatantra.
 It is the 8th-century Kalila wa Demna text, states Riedel, that has been the most influential of the known Arabic versions, not only in the Middle East, but also through its translations into Greek, Hebrew and Old Spanish.

 The Persian Ibn al-Muqaffa' translated the Panchatantra (in Kalilag-o Demnag) from Middle Persian to Arabic as Kalīla wa Dimna.
 This is considered the first masterpiece of "Arabic literary prose."